Ideal for all skin types, this oil is rich in antioxidants that'll make your skin positively radiant.

-Some of the best facial oils on today’s market can be purchased for $50 to $100.
+Some of the best facial oils available can be purchased for $50 to $100.
 You’ll find excellent products from makers like Estee Lauder, Clarins, and Murad on this list.
-Many consumers agree that the $70 to $100 mark is a “sweet spot” where you can get a great beauty benefit as well as value for your money.
+Many consumers agree that the $70 to $100 mark is a “sweet spot” where you can get a great beauty benefit as well as bang for your buck.

 Some manufacturers sell facial oil by the gallon.
 Others package half a dozen small bottles together and market the oil in multipacks.
-As mentioned above, it’s best to only buy what you’ll use within a short span of time, as oils can go rancid.
+Only buy what you’ll use within a short span of time, as oils can go rancid.
 But if you’ll be needing a large quantity of oil, you can find it for anywhere between $100 and $600, depending on the oil type and manufacturer.

 It’s not entirely unusual to see “designer” oil brands that sell for as little as $250 and as much as $800 per bottle.
 If you’re looking to treat yourself, you may wish to investigate these options.

 A. Possibly.
 While many oils soak in well, others tend to “sit” on the surface of your skin, leaving a bit of a sheen.
 That’s why it’s usually best to apply facial oils before bedtime.
 If your skin is exceptionally dry, however, or if you are using a very light oil, go ahead and apply it during the day as well.
 A light dusting of face powder will take away any shine.